Porn Is The New Sex Ed — Here's Why That's a Problem

 “

-When we reduce someone down to, "I want to masturbate to a specific appearance," that's dehumanization.
+When we reduce someone down to, "I want to masturbate to a specific appearance," that's dehumanisation.

 Justine Ang Fonte